pikelet-lang/pikelet/book/src/language/index.md

 | `F32`    | `1`, `2`, `3`, ..., `0.0`, `1.0`, ...  |
 | `F64`    | `1`, `2`, `3`, ..., `0.0`, `1.0`, ...  |

-> **Note:** You can't do much with these built-in types yet.
+> **Note:** You can't do much with these primitive types yet.
 In the future we
 > will add some primitive functions to allow you to maniplate them.

 ## Type annotations

-If you note [above](#built-in-types-and-their-literals), a number of the built-in types share a literal representation.
+If you note [above](#primitive-types-and-their-literals), a number of the primitive types share a literal representation.
 Pikelet will try to predictably infer the types, but if it fails to do so you will get an error.
 In that case you can use the type annotation operator, `(:)`, to specify the intended type: